SoVa-web/project_PIIC/README.md

 In csv :

     In first comlumn:

         Winner is player - 1
         Winner is opponent - 0

+    In second column:
+        Score of player

+    In third column:
+        Duration of game

     In last column:

         Expectimax - 1
         Alphabeta - 0